ckeditor/ckeditor4/tests/plugins/tabletools/manual/visualselection.md

 * The visual selection should behave in the same way as the native one in Firefox.
 * Real selection is not visible.
 * Visual selection does not create any undo/redo step.
-* The last editor does not have visual selection active.

 **Known problems:**